What would you like to search for?

 About WWF-Mongolia

-Over the past 29 years, the organization has grown substantially both in terms of size and conservation achievements: from a modest two person office into the largest conservation organization staffed with over 30 highly experienced staff members located in head office in Ulaanbaatar and two branch offices; one in the city of Khovd province and a second one in Dadal Soum of Khentii province.
+Over the past 30 years, the organization has grown substantially both in terms of size and conservation achievements: from a modest two person office into the largest conservation organization staffed with over 30 highly experienced staff members located in head office in Ulaanbaatar and two branch offices; one in the city of Khovd province and a second one in Dadal Soum of Khentii province.

 Within the reporting period, our colleagues in close cooperation with the Government of Mongolia and like-minded partner organizations and individuals have successfully undertaken major activities.
-WWF’s main approach of working is human centred environmental conservation or building a future in which humans live in harmony with nature.
+WWF’s main approach of working is human centered environmental conservation or building a future in which humans live in harmony with nature.

 VISION